geovedi/book-notes/2022/your-table-is-ready.notes.md

   - Antique bar, rows of tables, fish tank, intimate booths, and donated art create ambiance.
   - Parisian-style intimacy, embodied by provocative artwork and antique aesthetics.
 - Interview and Hiring Process
-  - Narrator seeks job for earnings and flexibility, faces challenges to secure an interview.
+  - Michael seeks job for earnings and flexibility, faces challenges to secure an interview.
   - Interview with tough general manager, conducted in front of staff, tests readiness.
 - The Interview Experience
   - Prepared for questions, maintains composure during challenging interview.
-  - GM probes narrator's server readiness and motivation, met with confidence.
+  - GM probes Michael's server readiness and motivation, met with confidence.
 - Transition to the Back Room
   - Hired for Siberia, a lower-traffic area, plans to excel and move to front room.
   - Goal to access higher tips and more opportunities for advancement.